claudiugpe/ProgramareDistribuita/README.md

 # ProgramareDistribuita
-Repository for publishing homework and documenta.
+Repository for publishing homework and documentation.